 Mental Health Therapy

-At UCS, we believe in complete evaluation and assessment and realistic goal-setting to help our patients see their individual plan and progress.
-Your complete health is considered whether you seek stand-alone services or as part of an integrated treatment plan for co-occurring disorders or other medical issues.
-We are experienced in treating depression, anxiety, PTSD, grief and loss, anger, sexual abuse and trauma, stress management, relationship, marriage and family issues.
+At UCS, we believe in complete evaluation, assessment, and realistic goal-setting to help our patients see their plans and progress.
+Your total health is considered whether you seek stand-alone services or as part of an integrated treatment plan for co-occurring disorders or other medical issues.
+We are experienced in treating depression, anxiety, PTSD, grief and loss, anger, sexual abuse and trauma, stress management, relationship, marriage, and family issues.
 Find your partner in total health at UCS.

 UCS Healthcare is proud to offer psychiatric services to our patients as a part of our integrated total care.
-We seek to be our patients’ medical home – providing medical care and coordination of all health care needs between the patient, their physicians and, when appropriate, the patient’s family.
+We seek to be our patients’ medical home – providing medical care and coordinating all health care needs between the patient, their physicians, and, when appropriate, the patient’s family.
 Call us today to schedule an appointment with one of our providers.

 UCS Healthcare offers mental health care services (therapy) to individuals with or without substance abuse issues.
 Contact us today for more information or to schedule an appointment.

-UCS provides walk-in, on-demand mental health care assessments for anyone seeking help in the following locations:
+UCS provides mental health care assessments for anyone seeking help in Ankeny, Knoxville, and West Des Moines.

-Each patient has their individual needs and our team will help diagnose what options are best after the mental health assessment.
+Our assessments are administered by a dedicated team of licensed mental health professionals, ensuring quick, proper treatment for our patients.
+Each patient has their needs, and our team will help diagnose the best options after the mental health assessment.

 Treatment is provided in an outpatient setting and can include individual or group therapy.
 Depending on the patient's needs, visits may be scheduled for weekly sessions up to monthly or quarterly check-ins.